When Was Anne Of Cleves Born

 Comprehensive Overview

 The political landscape of the 16th century dictated that royal marriages were primarily matters of state.
 Henry VIII, having divorced Catherine of Aragon and executed Anne Boleyn, was seeking a new queen.
-His chief advisor, Thomas Cromwell, saw an opportunity to strengthen England's position on the European stage by forging an alliance with the Duchy of Cleves.
+Also, his chief advisor, Thomas Cromwell, saw an opportunity to strengthen England's position on the European stage by forging an alliance with the Duchy of Cleves.
 Cromwell, a shrewd and ambitious politician, believed that an alliance with Cleves would provide England with a valuable counterweight to the powerful Catholic Habsburgs, who were increasingly hostile to Henry's religious policies.

 The historical context surrounding Anne's birth and upbringing is crucial to understanding her later life.
 She was a product of her time, shaped by the political and religious forces that were transforming Europe.
 Her family connections, her upbringing, and the strategic considerations of the English court all played a role in her selection as a bride for Henry VIII.
 While her marriage to the king was short-lived and ultimately unsuccessful, Anne's story is a testament to her resilience and adaptability in the face of extraordinary circumstances.